Medicare is changing the way it pays physicians and most other healthcare professionals. Depending on their

 Unfortunately, MIPS is extremely complex.
 From the standpoint of individual clinicians and their practices, there are numerous exceptions and alternatives, and the application and impact of those exceptions and alternatives will vary widely depending on practice demographics, specialty and current or proposed involvement in various Alternative Payment Models (APMs), among other things.

-Because the first performance period starts as early as January 1, 2017 (although many will be able to start later in the year and still do well), clinicians and their practice administrators need to plan now.
-There is an alternative to trying to decipher hundreds of pages of dense regulations.
+Because the 2018 performance period starts January 1, clinicians and their practice administrators need to plan now.
+Using the MIPS Navigator™ is an alternative to trying to decipher hundreds of pages of dense regulations.

 By answering a few questions specific to your practice, the MIPS Navigator™ will let you determine: